NUISANCEMC/nuisance3/README_ForDevelopers.md

 #include "nuis/log.txx"

 NUIS_LOG_TRACE("Some trace message with param {}", 42);
-NUIS_LOG_DEBUG("Some debug message"); // logs to the default or named trace subclass logger at the debug level NUIS_LOGGER_INFO("some_trace","Some debug message"); // logs to the "some_trace" named trace logger at the info level
+NUIS_LOG_DEBUG("Some debug message"); // uses the default logger or named logger subclass logger at the debug level NUIS_LOGGER_INFO("some_logger","Some debug message"); // logs to the "some_logger" named loggerger at the info level
 ```

 The level of logging calls that are compiled in is set by: